xiaohan2012/active-infection-source-finding/README.md

 # Query strategy running time

-To query all nodes:
+To query all nodes (grid):

 - Random: 1s
 - Min consensus: ~20s

+For Kronecker graph, it is:

--
+- Min consensus: 2min 37s

 # Other issues